Hanoi - Street Views

 The air quality was pretty poor in these bike-heavy districts, and possibly across town as well.
 It was very common to see people wearing masks (something that Delhiites should learn to do).

-Finally, a street view from another part of town where a handful of traditional buildings (and temples) are flanked by modern houses.
-As cities across the world become boringly homogeneous with concrete facades, it is always a joy to spot these heritage buildings.
+Finally, a street view where a handful of traditional buildings (and temples) are flanked by modern houses.
+As cities across the world become boringly homogeneous, it is always a joy to spot these markers of heritage and history.

 Comments